pivotal-mea-pa/qnb-workshop/cloud-ops/README.md

 **TO CONSIDER:** Jumpbox vs OpsMan

 **TO CONSIDER:** Ensure timing and success factor of slide/demo ratio

+**TO CONSIDER:** I'M GOING TO MAKE YOU FAMOUS!

+**TO DO:** Integrate OpsMan deep dive (credit TF)

+**TO DO:** Integrate into Level 1 some Platform as a Product and benefits into Recap

+**TO DO:** Integrate outcomes and benefits discussion that covers platform as a product earlier in discovery and find what the customer thinks is success for a platform team.

 **TO DO:** Interview 2-3 customers for feedback